Iraq says rebuilding of army still in early stages

 Prime Minister Haider al-Abadi has sacked several dozen commanders and told Obeidi to lead a probe into corruption within the Iraqi military after Islamic State seized vast swathes of territory from Iraqi security forces last summer.

-Since then the hardline militants have been pushed out of several districts around Baghdad and near the Iranian border, but continue to hold large sections of the country.
+Since then the hardline militants have been pushed out of several districts around Baghdad and near the Iranian border.

-Although Shi'ite militias, Kurdish peshmerga forces and U.S.-led air strikes have played a leading role in Islamic State's military reversals, a strong Iraqi army will be needed to recapture territory and also to establish law and order.
+Shi'ite militias, Kurdish peshmerga forces and U.S.-led air strikes have played a leading role in Islamic State's military reverses, but the Iraqi army will be needed in the campaign to recapture and hold the remaining territory under its control.

 "Changing some military leaders will be the first step towards building a strong army and we will make changes in the entire military pyramid down to the last soldier," Obeidi said on the national holiday commemorating the 94th anniversary of modern Iraqi military's founding.